Working Daze by John Zakour and Scott Roberts for September 26, 2012

 4. Missing large

-Dwilesjr over 11 years ago
+Dwilesjr about 12 years ago

 I can relate to that for almost 11 years I was in the same pay rate other then gradual COLA, my work load got bigger as I learned more and more about office work, requisitions, inventory, and the general filling in when someone calls out I had been trained on every job in the department, I stayed cynical about the union we had because everytime I bought up I did more then the average worker I was always told if I were paid more then everyone else it would be unfair to the rest of them at the union meetings, when I went to working completely with the management as sort of a glorified assistant the union sort of turned its back on me anyway.
 Working conditions only improve when everyone has equal say and everyone has everyones interests at heart.